haenaylee/haenaylee.github.io/_projects/pc.md

 related_publications: false
 ---

 During my MEng (and the pandemic!), I created a PC to see if I could train my machine learning model on an NVIDIA GPU.
 This was a very fun project through which I learned the basics of computer hardware assembly and software installation.
 I am by no means an expert, so I hope to continue learning more about computers through these kinds of projects.
-My next goal is to make an updated version with water cooling!
+My next goal is to make an updated version with water cooling, just for fun.

 I want to acknowledge that this would not have been possible without my parents' financial support.
 I am so grateful to have had the privilege to be able to pursue this project thanks to my lovely and supportive parents.